Find out more about our research into the implementation and effects of the proposed ‘annuity comparator’

 Guidance and product information

 Many consumers will also take guidance.
-Our supervisory monitoring with Pension Wise Designated Guidance Providers is intended to ensure that consumers receive appropriate guidance on their options when they use the service.
+Our supervisory monitoring with Pension Wise Designated Guidance Providers (now MoneyHelper's Pension Wise) is intended to ensure that consumers receive appropriate guidance on their options when they use the service.
 Our recent supervisory work also considers whether providers are signposting the service to their customers in an appropriate way.

 In our Policy Statement PS16/2, we suggested amendments to the product information that firms are required to provide customers as a result of pension freedoms.
 We also encouraged firms to consider our research on smarter communications.
 At a later stage in the consumer journey, our rules require firms to give appropriate retirement risk warnings to consumers accessing their pension savings.